For the first Christians, he was

 Jesus died on the cross.

-Traditionally, mainstream Muslims believe that Jesus was not crucified but was bodily raised up to heaven by God,
+Traditionally, mainstream Muslims believe that Jesus was not crucified but was bodily raised up to heaven by God, while Ahmadi Muslims reject this belief and

-was taken off the cross alive and continued to preach in India until his natural death.
+instead contend that Jesus survived the crucifixion, was taken off the cross alive and continued to preach in India until his natural death.

-3. One of the figure behind
+One of the figure behind

 the ministry in Galilee.